diofant/diofant/docs/modules/numeric-computation.rst

 Theano
 ------

-SymPy has a strong connection with
+Diofant has a strong connection with
 `Theano <http://deeplearning.net/software/theano/>`_, a mathematical array compiler.
-SymPy expressions can be easily translated to Theano graphs and then compiled using the Theano compiler chain.
+Diofant expressions can be easily translated to Theano graphs and then compiled using the Theano compiler chain.

-    >>> from sympy import *
+    >>> from diofant import *
-    >>> from sympy.abc import x
+    >>> from diofant.abc import x
     >>> expr = sin(x)/x

-    >>> from sympy.printing.theanocode import theano_function
+    >>> from diofant.printing.theanocode import theano_function
     >>> f = theano_function([x], [expr])

 If array broadcasting or types are desired then Theano requires this extra